 A curved line suggests nonlinear behavior.

-The phrase “on average” is the warning label.
-PDP can hide subgroup differences.
+The phrase “on average” is the warning label, and PDP can hide subgroup differences.
 It can also create unrealistic feature combinations when the feature of interest is strongly correlated with other features.

 For example, if temperature and ice cream sales are strongly related, forcing temperature to change while holding ice cream sales fixed may create samples that do not represent reality.